 A capstone experience for the entertainment professional, including planning, preparing and developing a specific entertainment project by selecting materials, setting up and monitoring a budget, and overseeing a complete compact disk, project portfolio, or a full concert performance.
-May be taken four times for credit, once per each of the four EIT tracks.
-Prerequisite: Completion of first three semesters of EIT tracks with a grade of "C" or better in each course.
+May be taken four times for credit, once for each of the four EIT tracks.
+Prerequisite: Completion of first three semesters of an EIT track with a grade of "C" or better in each course.